Skip to Content

 You may need to add additional flour if the mixture is too wet, but not too much since it will stiffen up when refrigerated.

-The cracker crumbs gave it an extra crunchy coating, but browns faster when cooking so keep a close eye.
+The cracker crumbs gave it an extra crunchy coating, but they brown faster when cooking, so keep a close eye on it.

 Fried Cheese Balls Pic